 - Renting a car is a great way to see the whole island as not everywhere is well served by bus and taxis are in short supply.

-- Book rental cars in advance for visits from mid June to late September.
+- Book rental cars in advance for visits from June to September.

 - Most rental cars on Santorini have a standard transmission.
 If you only drive automatic then definitely reserve in advance.

 - If arriving by plane pickup rental car at the airport to avoid the long lines for a taxi.

 - If arriving by ferry take a taxi or bus from the port into Fira and then pickup your rental car.

 - Take pictures of the vehicle (inside and out) before driving away from the rental company.

 How do I rent a car in Santorini?